Edward Olivares Preview, Player Props: Royals vs. White Sox

-Edward Olivares -- batting .258 with three doubles, two walks and an RBI in his past 10 games -- will be in action for the Kansas City Royals against the Chicago White Sox, with Jesse Scholtens on the hill, on September 4 at 2:10 PM ET.
+Edward Olivares -- with a slugging percentage of .594 in his past 10 games, including two home runs -- will be in action for the Kansas City Royals against the Chicago White Sox, with Dylan Cease on the hill, on September 5 at 7:40 PM ET.

-In his previous game he had a one-hit showing (1-for-2) against the Red Sox.
+He hit two homers in his most recent game (going 3-for-4) in his most recent game against the White Sox.

 Edward Olivares Game Info & Props vs. the White Sox